1758-03-13 - Skirmish of Snow Shoes

 Prelude to the Skirmish

 On March 6, Putnam returned from his mission during which one man had gone missing.
-The same day the French ambushed a British convoy on the Hudson near Saratoga.
+The same day the French ambushed a British convoy on the Hudson River near Saratoga.

-On March 10, colonel Haviland sent 184 Rogers' Rangers, men and officers, reinforced by several volunteers on a scouting party towards Fort Carillon.
-Captain Pringle and lieutenant Roche, of the 27th Regiment of Foot, were among the volunteers.
+On March 10, Colonel Haviland sent 184 Rogers' Rangers, men and officers, reinforced by several volunteers on a scouting party towards Fort Carillon.
+Captain Pringle and Lieutenant Roche, of the 27th Regiment of Foot, were among the volunteers.
 Rogers commanded the whole.
 His force marched towards Lake George and encamped at "Half-way Brook".